Glossary of debt terms

 Creditor

-The creditor is the person (or company) to whom you owe money.
+The creditor is the person (or company) who you owe money to.
 This person is known as the judgment creditor if judgment is awarded against you in court.

 Debt forbearance and forgiveness

-Debt forbearance is the term that is sometimes used by creditors when they agree to allow you to change the manner in which your debt will be repaid, for example, by postponing some payments or by restructuring the manner in which repayments are made.
+Debt forbearance is the term that is sometimes used by creditors when they agree to change how your debt will be repaid, for example, by postponing some payments or by changing the plan for repayments.
 You continue to owe all the money and you will eventually have to repay it all.

 Debt management firms

 There are a number of private commercial debt management firms, which are regulated by the Central Bank.
-The Central Bank has published its Authorisation Requirements and Standards for Debt Management Firms (pdf).
-It has also published a Consumer Guide to debt management services (pdf).
+The Central Bank has published a Consumer Guide to debt management services (pdf).

 The Money Advice and Budgeting Service (MABS) is a non-commercial body providing debt management services and it does not charge fees.